mattbanderson/mattbanderson.github.io/_posts/2024-03-26-red-river-gorge-swift-camp-creek-trail.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53610480472/in/album-72177720315675062/" title="PXL_20240308_154701299"><img src="https://live.staticflickr.com/65535/53610480472_2b657495b6_k.jpg" width="1542" height="2048" alt="PXL_20240308_154701299"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Is that a blaze inside the knot on that tree? (far more common)*

+A closing gear note: I thought the stretch and flexibility in the legs of the Wrangler ATG pants was great, but there was too much elasticity in the waist.
+By the second day I was really having to tighten down the belt, and even then there was too much sag and stretch.
+So as much as I liked the material, they just were not the right fit for me.

-I will almost certainly be back for another trip.
+I will almost certainly be back for another backpacking trip in the Gorge.
 Now that I have a better understanding of the terrain and its quirks, I would like to link up the Swift Camp Creek trail to a longer route and incorporate some of the other great campsites I saw along the way.
 The Rough Trail ends at the Swift Camp Creek trailhead, so that is the obvious choice to connect to, but some additional creativity will likely be required to avoid too much of an out-and-back.
-The Gorge is awesome, but the topograph does not necessarily lend itself to obvious loop trails!
+The Gorge is awesome, but the topography does not necessarily lend itself to obvious loop trails!